Research Faculty & Research Scientists

 MSc and PhD Programs: Research faculty of Schulich Dentistry are cross-appointed to basic-science departments of the Schulich School of Medicine & Dentistry or other faculties.
 Post-graduate research degrees are performed through the cross-appointing department.
 Potential applicants must therefore satisfy the admission requirements of the School of Graduate and Postdoctoral Studies and the department concerned.
 Please review the research programs of the above listed Research Faculty members in Dentistry.
 For further information including eligibility, please contact the faculty member or the Chair of the Graduate Studies Committee in the department of interest.

 Dental Clinician-Scientist (DCS): This is a joint-degree program (DDS/PhD) for outstanding students interested in careers in dental research or academic dentistry.
 Students accepted into the DCS program complete all requirements of a dentally relevant PhD program before entering the DDS class.
-For information on applying, see Dental Clinician-Scientist Program (DCS).
-For further information, contact Admissions Office or Cathy Ferrie, Adminstrator to the Assistant Director, Research.

 Master of Clinical Dentistry in Orthodontics: Students pursuing specialty training in Orthodontics conduct research towards the degree of Master of Clinical Dentistry.

-For information on applying, see Graduate Orthodontics Program.
+For application information, see Graduate Orthodontics Program.

 Top of Page